 The cable is approximately 50″ long and is terminated with a sturdy rubber coating around the sockets as well as sporting a healthy fat looking in-house 3.5mm gold plated straight stereo jack on the other end.
 You can order spare cables and even grab the old standard cables but these are not that cheap starting at $72 for the regular edition and $165 for the stock silver/copper hybrid so that is a testimony to the value you are getting with the supplied cable on the Maestro V2.
 If you want to go all out silver it will set you back a cool $255.
 For aftermarket cable pricing that’s actually fairly competitive.

 Fit & Seal

 The fit is excellent and by all accounts, the units are smaller than the original V1 shells so it sits flush with your outer ear and not sticking out as before.
-The smooth finish and deep nozzle (I tend to prefer “pro” fits over relaxed fits), keeps everything rock solid in the ear with top-notch passive isolation.
-The Merlin had a slightly more relaxed fitting and combined with the bass port is nowhere near as isolating as the Maestro V2.
+The smooth finish and deep nozzle (I tend to prefer “pro” fits over relaxed fits), keeps everything rock-solid in the ear with top-notch passive isolation.
+The Merlin had a slightly more relaxed fitting and combined with the bass port is nowhere near as isolated as the Maestro V2.